What's Left Unsaid? Detecting and Correcting Misleading Omissions in Multimodal News Previews: Conclusion

 \section{Conclusion}

-We present a formal study of \textbf{misleading omissions} in multimodal news previews and introduce \ds{}, a 6,000-instance benchmark designed to evaluate both detection and correction.
-We further propose \ours{}, a unified framework that uses interpretation-aware fine-tuning to elevate an 8B model to the detection accuracy of 235B-scale LVLMs, and effectively leverages diagnostic rationales to enable zero-shot headline correction.
-Our analyses show that most misleadingness stems from local narrative shifts that text editing can resolve, while a smaller set of image-driven cases reveals the limits of text-only correction and motivates multimodal interventions.
-Overall, \ours{} offers a practical pathway for governing misleading previews, functioning both as a real-time warning module and as a generative assistant for producing context-faithful news previews.
+We present a formal study of \textbf{misleading omissions} in multimodal news previews and introduce \ds{}, a 6,000-instance benchmark for evaluating both detection and correction.
+We further propose \ours{}, which uses interpretation-aware fine-tuning to lift an 8B model to the detection accuracy of 235B-scale LVLMs while enabling zero-shot headline correction through diagnostic rationales.
+Our analyses show that most misleadingness arises from local narrative shifts that can often be resolved through targeted text editing, while a smaller set of image-driven cases exposes the limits of text-only correction and motivates multimodal intervention.
+These findings position omission-based misleadingness as a distinct governance challenge beyond fact verification alone.
+We hope \ds{} and \ours{} provide a foundation for future work on multimodal moderation, newsroom support, and more context-faithful communication online.